Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/essentials_of_oneflow.md

 The user only needs to define how the deep learning model is constructed in this logical super device, and doesn’t need to worry about how OneFlow maps from the model to the physical devices.

 Here are two concepts: "logical" and "physical".
-"Logical" means that OneFlow abstracts the distributed compuation and data into a single super-device, and "physical" means that the computation and data are actually deployed on various machines and devices.
+"Logical" means that OneFlow abstracts the distributed computation and data into a single super-device, and "physical" means that the computation and data are actually deployed on various machines and devices.

 The deep learning model is a computation graph composed of Ops, and each Op produces and consumes some data in the form of tensor.
 In a multi-machine and multi-devices environment, a logical Op is mapped to multiple physical Ops.
 The computation actually performed by each physical Op is a part of the logical Op computation, and a logical Tensor also is mapped to multiple physical Tensors, and each physical Tensor is a part of the logical Tensor.